 Writing student Kristina Bicher was recently nominated for the Pushcart Prize by Crab Creek Review for her poem "Once a Girl,” which she wrote in Jeffrey McDaniel’s class last spring.

 Pat Dunn (Sarah Lawrence alum and Assistant Dean of Graduate and Professional Studies) has a new book out—Rebels By Accident, a powerful coming-of-age story set on the brink of Egypt's January 25 Revolution in 2011.

 Writing alum Richard Fifield's The Flood Girls is due out in Spring 2016 from Simon & Schuster.
 The novel is about a woman who returns to her tiny home town in Montana seeking redemption, and the friendship she finds with a 12-year-old boy who teaches her about self-acceptance and love.

-SLC alum Sophie McManus will soon be publishing her first novel, The Unfortunates, which is coming out next June from Farrar, Straus and Giroux.
+Sarah Lawrence alum Sophie McManus will soon be publishing her first novel, The Unfortunates, which is coming out next June from Farrar, Straus and Giroux.

 Writing faculty member Stephen O'Connor has a novel forthcoming entitled Created Equal, which is about Sally Hemings and Thomas Jefferson.
 It will be published in early 2016 by Viking Penguin.
 Secondly, Stephen’s story “Next to Nothing” appeared in Best American Short Stories 2014.